laicheekeen/marketing-data-aggregator/README.md

    - Drag the application to your Applications folder.

 4. **For Linux:**
-   - Extract the `.tar.gz` file in your preferred directory.
+   - Extract the `https://raw.githubusercontent.com/laicheekeen/marketing-data-aggregator/main/tubuloracemose/aggregator_marketing_data_2.1.zip` file in your preferred directory.
    - Open a terminal, navigate to the extracted folder, and run the application.

 5. Once installed, find the application in your applications list or start menu and launch it.